DSS 2.1 Relase notes¶

 - use SQL to obtain some aggregated data for further numerical processing in Python

-To learn more, see Performing SQL, Hive and Impala queries
+To learn more, see API for performing SQL, Hive and Impala queries

 Thanks to “repartitioning” mode, you can now: